esperanca/personal_website/src/posts/weeknote_18.md

   - design
 ---

 I have been thinking a lot about giving up on writing weekly #weeknotes.
-That [classic Ira Glass text about having the taste but not the talent](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwieh8uZpdvpAhVDilwKHSRqCegQwqsBMAB6BAgKEAQ&url=https%3A%2F%2Fvimeo.com%2F85040589&usg=AOvVaw1k4gsmTTHuoVgg01IaKOVv) resonates a lot with me.
+That Ira Glass text about having [taste but not the talent](https://vimeo.com/85040589) resonates a lot with me.
 As any UX person, I do care a lot about the audience.
 But when you have an editor, having an audience is less important: you always write with the reassurance that you will learn something new.
 The conversations and guidance from your editor are usually the rewards.
 I miss this a lot. \
  \
  But this week I had a moment of joy reading something unedited things that I wrote 10 weeks ago.
 It renewed my energy to keep doing this.